How Many Paragraphs Are in 500 Words? A Guide for All Essays

 3. Examples for Different Formatting

-• Single-Spaced: Using a 12-point Times New Roman font with 1-inch margins, typing 500 words will be roughly 1 page long.
+Single-Spaced: With 12-point Times New Roman and one-inch margins, 500 words is roughly 1 page.

 Words to Pages Calculation